-JWP Audubon sponsored programs for 2016 are listed below.
+JWP Audubon sponsors several programs throughout the year.
 All of the presentations will be held in room C101 at the Center for Natural Science (CNS), 201 Beecher Street, Illinois Wesleyan University (IWU), Bloomington, IL unless otherwise noted.
 Parking is available in the lot just north of the CNS on Beecher Street.

 “The Use of Nest Boxes by Barn Owls in Illinois”